LouisLohmer/15-Puzzle/README.md

 # 15-Puzzle
-The 15-Puzzle is a game consisting of 15 squares numbered from 1 to 15 and an empty square in which the direct horizontally or vertically square can be moved into.
+The 15-Puzzle is a game consisting of 15 squares numbered from 1 to 15 and an empty square in which the direct horizontally or vertically neighbor square/tile can be moved into.
 The goal is to move the tiles into the correct order from top to bottom, so each number is ordered correctly.
+By hovering over the tiles, you can see which can be moved and which cant.
+Non-moveable tiles will stay blue, while moveable tiles turn purple and smaller.